HITECHCRIME/HC_SG223_Circles/README.md

 (what's)
-better the reason to draw all your circles for wishes that won't be fulfilled

-salt it out
-sort it out, damn you father of rituals
+better the reason to draw all your circles for wishes that won't be fulfilled salt it out. sort it out damn you father of rituals

 let's say
-say you want this say you want it then it's done
+say you want this
+say you want it
+then it's done

 get to the crib all wrong <----- change this one?)